 Financial Conflict of Interest (FCOI): A type of conflict of interest related to monetary gain or influence that could directly and significantly affect an institutional interest such as performing research, reporting research results, or mentoring students.

-Financial Interest: anything of monetary value received or held by an investigator or an investigator’s family, whether or not the value is readily ascertainable, including, but not limited to: salary or other payments for services (e.g., consulting fees, honoraria, or paid authorships for other than scholarly works); any equity interests (e.g., stocks, stock options, or other ownership interests); and intellectual property rights and interests (e.g., patents, trademarks, service marks, and copyrights), upon receipt of royalties or other income related to such intellectual property rights and interests.
+Financial Interest: anything of monetary value received or held by an investigator or an investigator’s family, whether or not the value is readily ascertainable, including, but not limited to: salary or other payments for services (e.g., consulting fees, speaking fees, honoraria, or paid authorships for other than scholarly works); any equity interests (e.g., stocks, stock options, dividends, or other ownership interests); and intellectual property rights and interests (e.g., patents, trademarks, service marks, and copyrights), upon receipt of royalties or other income related to such intellectual property rights and interests.
+Individuals must disclose information about their research and their financial holdings when they are in any way engaged in research or product development with a company, or anticipates such an engagement.

 Financial interests DO NOT include: